-2 Appraisal Institute.
+$^2$ Appraisal Institute.
 2015.
 The Dictionary of Real Estate Appraisal, Sixth Edition, Chicago, IL, p.
-83. 3 Ibid. p.
+83. $^3$ Ibid. p.
 141.

-- Both parties are well informed or well advised, and acting in what they consider their best interests; - A reasonable time is allowed for exposure in the open market; - Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and - The price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale."
+- Payment is made in terms of cash in U.S. dollars or in terms of financial arrangements comparable thereto; and - The price represents the normal consideration for the property sold unaffected by special or creative financing or sales concessions granted by anyone associated with the sale."

 (12 C.F.R.
-Part 34.42(g); 55 Federal Register 34696, August 24, 1990, as amended at 57 Federal Register 12202, April 9, 1992; 59 Federal Register 29499, June 7, 1994)"4
+Part 34.42(g); 55 Federal Register 34696, August 24, 1990, as amended at 57 Federal Register 12202, April 9, 1992; 59 Federal Register 29499, June 7, 1994)"

-The International Valuation Standards define "fair market value" as: "The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently, and without compulsion."5
+The International Valuation Standards define "fair market value" as: "The estimated amount for which a property should exchange on the date of valuation between a willing buyer and a willing seller in an arm's-length transaction after proper marketing wherein the parties had each acted knowledgeably, prudently, and without compulsion."